PaulWoodIII/advent-of-code/docs/START_NEW_DAY.md

 1. Confirm the year with the developer.
 If the year is not clear from context (puzzle source, conversation, or project state), ask the developer: "What year is this puzzle for?"
 Do not assume - always confirm before running any scripts.

+1. Create a Linear issue for this day:
+   - Title: `Day X: [Puzzle Title]` (extract title from puzzle header if available)
+   - Team: "PaulWoodWare"
+   - Description: Include the puzzle description or link to the puzzle page
+   - Assign to: "me" (the developer)
+   - Status: Will default to "Todo"
+   - Save the issue ID for status updates throughout the workflow

 1. Review previous solutions in `lib/years/year2024/` or `lib/years/year2025/` depending on what year you are working on:
    - `day01.dart` - number parsing
    - `day02.dart` - list processing